More bisections by hyperplane arrangements: From a partition problem to a Borsuk--Ulam type problem

 \section{From a partition problem to a Borsuk--Ulam type problem}

 In this section we relate the problem of describing the set $\Lambda\in\N^3$ with a topological problem of the Borsuk--Ulam type.
-For that we develop both the product and the join configuration scheme.
+For that we develop both the product and join configuration space / test map scheme even we apply only the join scheme.
 The join scheme can be efficiently used only in combination with the relative equivariant obstruction theory, as demonstrated in \cite{BlagojevicFrickHaaseZiegler2}.